acmenezes/blog-posts/managing-sccs.md

 #### Managing SCCs with Role Based Access Control

 When we create a role we may use a rule inside that role to define which SCCs we want available for the Service Accounts bound to that role.
 So the process is pretty simple.
-By mentioning the API group that is security.
-OpenShift.io, the type in the resources field that is securitycontextconstraints and adding the name and the verb “use”, that is what we want to do with it, we have a rule to compose the role.
+By mentioning the API group that is `security.openshift.io`, the type in the resources field that is securitycontextconstraints and adding the name and the verb “use”, that is what we want to do with it, we have a rule to compose the role.

-If you want to know more how Role Based Access Control works inOpenShift take a look at [theOpenShift RBAC docs](https://docs.
-OpenShift.com/container-platform/4.3/authentication/using-rbac.html)
+If you want to know more how Role Based Access Control works in OpenShift take a look at [the OpenShift RBAC docs](https://docs.openshift.com/container-platform/4.3/authentication/using-rbac.html).

-If you want to check closely the type that represents the SCC check [here](https://github.com/ OpenShift/api/blob/0de0d539b0c32b2f1d7255c3100a7e92df2a99e2/security/v1/types.go#L24
+If you want to check closely the type that represents the SCC check [here](https://github.com/openshift/api/blob/0de0d539b0c32b2f1d7255c3100a7e92df2a99e2/security/v1/types.go#L24
-)
+).

 <img src='img/SCC_with_RBAC_Roles.png'></img>